ctroein/octavvs/README.md

 easiest way to get this is through the Conda package management system.

 Download and install the Python 3.7 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-During the installation, Conda may ask about adding its programs to the path, to which you should probably say no (except on Mac?).

-After installing Conda:
+There are some platform-specific differences during installation:

+* On **Windows**: The default options are good (no need to have Conda modify your path).
-* On Windows: Start a Conda console (found in the Start menu).
+After installation, start a Conda console (found in the Start menu).

-* On Mac: If you added conda to the path, start Terminal.
-(Otherwise: ???
-Remains to be investigated and explained.)
-* On Linux: Start a shell and set the path to include the Conda bin directory.
-See note at the bottom of this page.
+* On **Mac OS X**: The default options are good.
+(But _if_ you choose to not let Conda modify your path, you can specify the full path to the commands in the following steps.)
+After installation, start Terminal.

+* On **Linux**: Make the Miniconda .sh package executable and run it.
+When it asks about running conda init, it wants to modify your $PATH in .bashrc.
+This can be fine, but on some Linux distributions (notably OpenSUSE) it breaks KDE when logging in.
+A suggested workaround is to change $PATH manually when needed.
+An alias in .bashrc can be convenient:
+``alias startconda='export PATH=~/miniconda3/bin:"$PATH"'``

-From that console, install OCTAVVS and its dependencies: ``conda install -c ctroein octavvs``
+From the console, install OCTAVVS and its dependencies: ``conda install -c ctroein octavvs``

 ## Finding and using OCTAVVS

-The easiest way to access the OCTAVVS tools is through desktop shortcuts which may be created by running the ``oct_make_icons`` script from the command prompt.
+The easiest way to access the OCTAVVS tools is through desktop shortcuts which are created by running the ``oct_make_icons`` script from the command prompt.
-This works on Windows and Linux but has been known to fail on some Mac OS X versions where icons may look broken and/or clicking on them may do nothing.
+(We are not entirely sure if this works on all Mac OS X versions)

-Regardless of whether the icons are created, the three scripts ``oct_preprocessing``, ``oct_mcr_als`` and ``oct_clustering`` should be possible to run straight from the console (Conda console or terminal window, as described above).
+Regardless of whether you created icons, the three scripts ``oct_preprocessing``, ``oct_mcr_als`` and ``oct_clustering`` can be run straight from the console (Conda console or terminal window, as described above).

 The location of the OCTAVVS scripts will depend on where you installed Conda.
-Within the Conda directory, the files will be located in ``lib/python3.7/site-packages/octavvs`` but the scripts mentioned above will be in ``bin``.
+Within the Conda directory, the three scripts will be in ``bin`` whereas the actual Python code will be located in ``lib/python3.7/site-packages/octavvs``.

 ## Test data